Supporting global collaborations

 QuakeCoRE, the NZ Centre of Earthquake Resilience, has made a global impact with earthquake-induced ground-motion simulations using high performance computing.
 In 2020, Professor Brendon Bradley and a scientific software team led by Dr Sung Eun Bae were granted two resource allocations at major international supercomputing centres.

 Brendon and Sung are long-standing NeSI users.
 Their team relies on powerful computing resources to simulate earthquake ground motions for the Cybershake NZ project.
 Cybershake simulates possible future earthquakes from each known fault in New Zealand.
 This would predict the earthquake hazard across New Zealand so government and industry can prepare and improve infrastructure.
+A poster showcasing some highlights and context of that work can be viewed here (also featured at the top of this page).

 Previously, NeSI allocated several million core hours to Brendon and Sung for the Cybershake NZ project.
 Using NeSI allowed the QuakeCoRE team to study over 500 faults across New Zealand, with over 20,000 possible earthquake scenarios.
 This includes the Hikurangi subduction interface, the largest fault source in New Zealand and the Alpine fault whose next rupture is estimated to be imminent.